Peace Out: Plot synopsis

-Angel fights the Keeper as the priest taunts him that his friends are probably dead by now, so there's no reason for Angel to try to fight for his world.
-The priest points out that his world doesn't care about him or want him, but Angel counters that it needs him.
-The priest says that he's actually fighting for Connor.
-He's going to lose his son.
+Angel fights the Keeper as the priest taunts him that his friends are probably dead by now, so there is no reason for Angel to try to fight for his world.
+The priest points out that his world does not care about him or want him, but Angel counters that it needs him.
+The priest says that he is actually fighting for Connor.
+He is going to lose his son.

 The press sets up for the conference, excited to share Jasmine with the rest of the world.
 Connor finds a couple of followers who moved Cordelia and demands to know where she is.
 Back at the temple, the priest wonders why Angel keeps trying to make things right with Connor.
 The priest points out that Connor was only brought about to bring Jasmine into the world.
 “He will never love you,” the priest taunts.
-Angel says that it doesn't matter.
+Angel says that it does not matter.
 He ducks a swing from the Keeper and the priest gets knocked into a wall instead.
-In the basement of the Hyperion, Gunn is kicking the cage to try to break out of it, but he's mostly just succeeding at annoying Lorne.
+In the basement of the Hyperion, Gunn is kicking the cage to try to break out of it, but he is mostly just succeeding at annoying Lorne.
 Fred notes that Connor left them unguarded.
 Wesley wonders why Jasmine had Cordelia moved since the gang were the only people using her blood to turn others.
-He asks why Jasmine doesn't just kill Cordelia.
-Fred thinks that she can't and Wesley agrees that Jasmine is dependent on Cordelia - she can't hurt her without hurting herself.
+He asks why Jasmine does not just kill Cordelia.
+Fred thinks that she canno and Wesley agrees that Jasmine is dependent on Cordelia - she cannot hurt her without hurting herself.
 However, Cordelia might be able to hurt Jasmine.
-The gang decide that they should figure out how to wake up Cordelia, though first, they'll have to find her.
+The gang decide that they should figure out how to wake up Cordelia, though first, they will have to find her.

 Connor finds a church (with a sign reading, “God is nowhere.
 Jasmine is the way”) and tries to get past the police officers outside.
 Connor knocks the cops out and goes into the church, where he finds the comatose Cordelia.
 While Jasmine eats a large group of people and prepares for her press conference, Connor gives an impassioned speech to Cordelia about needing a reason to fight.
-He says that he doesn't have one now and wants to just stop.
+He says that he does not have one now and wants to just stop.
 He admits that he never believed in Jasmine but went along because everyone else did and he wanted to belong.
-She's bringing peace to everyone and helping them get rid of their hatred, but it's not working for him.
+She is bringing peace to everyone and helping them get rid of their hatred, but it is not working for him.
 He says that his whole life has been built on lies, but at least this one was better than the other ones.